-The rice used in Paella is short grain rice.
-In Spain, there are specific varieties which they typically use to make different kinds of paella.
+The rice used in Paella is short-grain rice.
+In Spain, there are specific varieties that they typically use to make different kinds of paella.

 - Bomba or Valencia Rice – a short grain round rice that is most preferred when making paella.